AHolwell/HomeLINK/README.md

 - For this to actually work as an IoT system API, there would need to be some way for the device to actually respond to the change to its state in the table.
 The way I imagined that would fit with my current design would be lambdas triggered by changing data sending the update to the connected device.

-  - As ever you would need to be very careful about not letting this lambdas cause a loop.
+  - As ever, you would need to be very careful about not letting this lambdas cause a loop.

 - Alternatively for less time critical devices periodically checking for table updates and pushing them.
 This would eliminate the loop issue but would likely be far less responsive

-- There are also some testing gaps in my unit tests to be filled, further functional tests with mock databases wuld be a great addition
+- There are also some testing gaps in my unit tests to be filled, further functional tests with mock databases would be a great addition

 ### Known Issues

 - The Zod safeParse seems to crash out when the string max length is not adhered to.
 Wrapping in a try catch does not fix the issue.
 Strangely it works fine for everything else.
-Its inelegantly handled as an internal server error.
+It is currently inelegantly handled as an internal server error.

-- Not necessarily an issue, but mispelt fields will just be dropped without notice
+- Not necessarily an issue, but misspelt fields will just be dropped without notice

 ## The Task Description